Kremlin, Montana: Climate

 According to the Köppen Climate Classification system, Kremlin has a semi-arid climate, abbreviated "BSk" on climate maps.

+Education

+North Star Public School educates students from kindergarten to grade 12.
+It includes the communities of Kremlin, Rudyard, Hingham, and Gildford.
+In 2024 the schools had approximately 160 students.

 Transportation

 Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Havre, 19 mi to the east.